 Jerry has a diverse background in arts and history; he also has a varied archive-related work experience.
-As the Collections & Facilities Manager at Dumbarton House, Jerry manages and assesses the condition and accessibility of collections, ensures preservation of the objects, and coordinates researchers, incoming and outgoing loans, and manages digitization efforts.
+As the Historic Site Director at Dumbarton House, Jerry directs the operations of the Dumbarton House historic site, including: interpretation of historic site and collections for the public through tours, programs, and private rental events; preservation and maintenance of the buildings and grounds.
 Before Dumbarton House, Jerry worked for the Clerk of the Circuit Court of Cook County in Chicago, IL, Shel Silverstein Archives, Chicago, IL, Spertus Institute of Jewish Studies, Chicago, IL, and the Michigan Maritime Museum, South Haven, MI., where Jerry gained abundant archival experience.
 Jerry holds a Bachelor of Arts from The Ohio State University, Columbus, OH.
 After finishing his Master of Arts degree in American History and Historic Preservation from University of Cincinnati, Jerry completed his Ph.D. studies in American History at Loyola University Chicago.
 From 2005 to 2008, Jerry taught history at Loyola University Chicago as Adjunct Professor.
 Jerry also has a number of publications, including Indiana Dunes National Lakeshore, Sleeping Bear Dunes National Lakeshore, Substitute Teaching in an Age of Uncertainty, Creating an Identity: Jewish Tourism South Haven, Michigan. etc. In addition to his duties with Dumbarton House, Jerry teaches a class on Collections Management for the Museum Studies Masters Program at Georgetown University.

 Joined Dumbarton House in: 2009